nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

     "velocity":       <float> [2]   -- Estimated bounding box velocity in m/s in the global frame: vx, vy.
     “tracking_id”:    <int>         -- Unique object id that is used to identify an object track across samples.
     "tracking_name":  <str>         -- The predicted class for this sample_result, e.g. car, pedestrian.
 Note that the tracking_name cannot change throughout a track.
     "tracking_score": <float>       -- Object prediction score between 0 and 1 for the class identified by tracking_name.
 We average over frame level scores to compute the track level score.
-The score is relevant for AMOTA/AMOTP metrics that sweep over different recall thresholds.
+The score is used to determine positive and negative tracks via thresholding.
 }
 ```
 Note that except for the `tracking_*` fields the result format is identical to the [detection challenge](https://www.nuscenes.org/object-detection).